 Freehand draw or use a cookie cutter in a sea animal or shape.

 You can choose to skip having a picture on your wreath at all, or you can freehand draw a sea animal, a seashell, or other beachy item.
 The easiest would be a beach ball.
 A starfish would be pretty easy as well.
 If you have cardstock pack in summer themes, either one of those would look great as the print would make the most impact.
-If you have cookie cutters in a circle or star would be very helpful with cutting a shape.
+If you have cookie cutters in a circle or star, those would be very helpful with cutting a shape.

 Make a bow for the top or the beach yarn wreath.